-Three dead, including children, after boat sinks off French coast
+Four dead, including two children, after boat sinks off French coast

-(CNN)At least three people have died, including children, after a boat capsized in French waters while trying to reach the UK, human rights monitoring group Channel Rescue said.
+(CNN)Four people died, including two children, after a boat capsized in French waters while trying to reach the UK on Tuesday.

-In a statement on Tuesday, the French Regional Rescue and Surveillance Operational Center said the boat had been carrying migrants from Dunkirk, a commune on the French coast near Calais in northern France.
-Survivors who were pulled from the water have been taken into hospital for treatment in Calais and Dunkirk.
+The boat was carrying migrants from Dunkirk, in the Nord department on the coast of northern France near Calais, the French Regional Rescue and Surveillance Operational Center said in a statement on Tuesday.

-The death toll is unclear, as is the number of people who were traveling on the boat.
-Rescue operations are still underway.
+Gaëtan Genel, a communications officer for the Nord department authorities, told CNN on Wednesday that there were four victims: one adult man, one adult woman, and two children aged five and eight years old.

 "We learned with great sadness the sinking of a boat transporting 19 migrants to England.
 Despite the full involvements of state resources in the rescue operation, the death toll is heavy and still unclear," Schiappa said on Twitter.

-British Prime Minister Boris Johnson offered support to French authorities as they continued to investigate the incident and vowed to "crack down" on gangs coordinating the journey.
+British Prime Minister Boris Johnson offered support to French authorities as they continued to investigate the incident and vowed to "crack down" on those who coordinate the journey.

 "[We] will do all we can to crack down on the ruthless criminal gangs who prey on vulnerable people by facilitating these dangerous journey," he said.

-The message was also echoed by UK Home Secretary Priti Patel who said she was "truly saddened to learn of the tragic loss of life," in the Channel today.
+The message was also echoed by UK Home Secretary Priti Patel who said she was "truly saddened to learn of the tragic loss of life" in the Channel.

 "This tragic news highlights the dangers that come with crossing the channel and I will do everything I can to stop callous criminals exploiting vulnerable people," Patel said in a statement.